AndreVarandas/Java-Wikihow-MC-Scrapping/README.md

 # Java Basic - Wikihow MC Scrapping

 Just some code I threw into eclipse, to revive and maybe improve my own Java skills.
-There is nothing better than writting a scrapper, so let's get some content about Minecraft in Wikihow.
+There is nothing better than writting a scrapper, so let's get some content about Minecraft from Wikihow.

 This project makes use of Jsoup and sqlite.